 Ethernet as an interconnect technology has not shown any problems with PRIMECLUSTER.
 The communications protocol used by PRIMECLUSTER is ICF.
 ICF guarantees that messages are delivered correctly and in order to its clients.
 However, ICF was designed with fairly reliable communications in mind.
 When the cluster interconnect is reliable, ICF has very low overhead, but when it is unreliable, the overhead of ICF increases.
-This is similar to other protocols like TCP/IP; errors in the interconnect will result in messages being resent.
+This is similar to other protocols like TCP/IP; errors in the cluster interconnect will result in messages being resent.

-- Resending messages consumes bandwidth and increases latency and should be avoided at all times. - An Ethernet error rate greater than 1 error per 1,000,000 bytes indicates that there is some problem with the Ethernet layer that should be investigated.
+- Resending messages consumes the bandwidth while it also affects the length of response wait time.
+For these reasons, in order to avoid resending messages, the use of high reliable cluster interconnect is important. - An Ethernet error rate greater than 1 error per 1,000,000 bytes indicates that there is some problem with the Ethernet layer that should be investigated.
 (Use the command netstat(1) or ip(1)to find the error rate.)